Coronation Street fans make dark prediction that history will repeat itself for Tyrone after Cassie arrival

-Over on the cobbles last night (Wednesday, August 23), Coronation Street character Tyrone introduced his mum Cassie to Abi and Kevin.
+Over on the cobbles this week (Wednesday, August 23), Coronation Street character Tyrone introduced his mum Cassie to Abi and Kevin.

 Cassie was furious with Tyrone for introducing her to a recovering drug addict, believing that he was meddling in her life.